-You can search in commit history using various criteria such as commit message, commit ID, author, branch, time span, file name or path.
+You can search in commit history using various criteria such as commit message, commit ID, author, reviewer, branch, time span, file name or path.
 Filter out the commit graph to focus on most relevant parts, by searching for a specific author, commit message, file name or VCS branch.

 Examine any change in detail